Rewards Program, a Custom-Built Product

 1. Define Your Goals

 Performance-improvement programs have been around for a long time, but their value remains.
 New technologies and connected lifestyles are reshaping the ways that organizations can successfully engage and motivate sales partners and employees.
 Businesses are challenged to create incentive programs that are unique and personalized for their audience.
 As a general rule, an effective rewards program should contain no more than three goals that align with your company strategy.
-While increasing sales is typically the most common goal, specific behaviors can also be rewarded such as lead generation and sales pipeline health.
+While increasing sales is typically the most common goal, specific behaviors can also be rewarded, such as lead generation and sales pipeline health.

 2. Offer Reward Options

 An effective spiff program or rewards program must offer reward choices that satisfy a potentially diverse participant group.
-Customers have different preferences, such as physical and digital rewards, award value, and varying delivery methods (electronic, mail delivery, in-office, etc.) When designing a program, you should also consider the magnitude of the behavior that you are rewarding as well as the frequency of that desired behavior.
+Customers have different preferences, such as physical and digital rewards, award value, and varying delivery methods (electronic, mail delivery, in-office, etc.) When designing a program, you should always consider the magnitude of the behavior that you are rewarding as well as the frequency of that desired behavior.
 It wouldn’t make sense to send a rep on a trip to Maui for making a $100 sale, just as it wouldn’t make sense to hand out $20 gift cards to Amazon for a $100,000 sale.

 3. Select a User-Friendly Platform

-In order to maximize participant buy-in, the rewards program platform should act as an extension of your business—not an additional process to take outside of a daily work routine.
+To maximize participant buy-in, the rewards program platform should act as an extension of your business—not an additional process to take outside of a daily work routine.
 For online programs – setting up smart forms and a simplified submission/redemption process will keep your audience coming back to the website.
 It’ll be an even better user experience if the number of required mouse clicks are reduced to make the process faster and more intuitive for the participant.
 Our Ignite rewards platform offers a painless, top-to-bottom solution for automating and reporting your entire program.
 Choose a software platform that works for your specific needs and empowers your participants to engage with your program without the headache.

 4. Communicate the Rewards Program